catalogicsoftware/cloudcasa-helmchart/charts/v3.4.3/README.md

 CloudCasa is a SaaS data protection, disaster recovery, migration, and replication solution for Kubernetes and cloud-native applications.
 Configuration is quick and easy, and basic service is free.

 CloudCasa provides two types of backup services for Kubernetes:
-* **CloudCasa Pro** provides centralized backup services for large, complex, multi-cluster, multi-cloud, and hybrid cloud environments.
+* **CloudCasa Pro** provides centralized backup, DR, and migration services for large, complex, multi-cluster, multi-cloud, and hybrid cloud environments.
 It includes multi-cloud account integration, managed backup storage, and advanced cross-cloud recovery.
 * **CloudCasa Velero Management** provides centralized management and monitoring, guided recovery, and commercial support for existing Velero backup installations.

 Whether you are managing existing Velero installations or using the advanced Pro features, with CloudCasa you don't need to be a storage or data protection expert to back up and restore your Kubernetes clusters.